sreekanath/Phase-7/AWS/VPC/VPC-Practice.md

 	* Create EC2 instance into **private** subnet.
 This instance will not have any public ip as we disabled in subnet settings.
 	* Try to connect to public istance (It will not connect with private IP address)
 	* Create ElasticIP and associate with public ec2 instance.
 Try to connect now with elastic IP, **it will NOT connect** even with public IPv4 address which is elastic IP.
+	* If you really really wants to connect to your private instance, two ways
+		* connect from your public instance.
+		* make your private instance as public instance.
+(For this, associate the private subnet with public route table OR update the private route table rutes with IGW, remove NAT gateway).

 ---